 Chronic disease can reduce the quality of life for older adults, require caregiving from family or health providers, and become a major expense both for families and for the larger community.
 When chronic diseases are not managed well, these problems are exacerbated, and serious illness, hospitalization and deaths can occur.

-In 2015, 39% of older adults in Essex County had 4 or more chronic diseases, slightly higher than the state and nation, a 2 percentage point decrease from 2007.
+In 2017, 39% of older adults in Essex County had 4 or more chronic diseases, slightly higher than the state and similar to the nation, a 2 percentage point increase from 2007.

 The rate in Essex was higher than Middlesex, MA and Westchester County, NY (both at 39%), and Lake County, IL (36%).